 One option is to charge the entire dental implant procedure to a credit card.
 If you can get a card with a 0% APR introductory offer, you can avoid paying interest while you make regular payments to pay off your balance.
 As a bonus, you may earn travel points or cash back rewards at the same time.

 This is a type of savings account that your employer may offer.
 It essentially allows you to use pre-tax income to pay for various health expenses, including dental implants.
 A health savings account can offer you significant savings if your income tax rate is high.
+You can also use an HSA toward procedures booked through Flossy.

 For those who lose a tooth due to tooth decay, gum disease, or physical trauma, a dental implant is a great way to regain the function and appearance of a natural tooth.
 Unfortunately, many dental plans don’t recognize that implants are necessary medical procedures and do not provide insurance coverage.